Ankithasrao/Vault-integration-with-terraform/README.md

 This command tells Vault to enable the AppRole authentication method.

 ## **Enable the new secret engine**

 There are many option in vault for enabling the secret engines, you can choose according to your requirment, enable the engine and store the secrets in the particular engines.

 <img width="1302" height="767" alt="image" src="https://github.com/user-attachments/assets/f013324a-b7e2-4c33-891b-9dbe33dce0c3" />

-## Configure Terraform to read the secret from Vault.
+## Configure Terraform to read the secret from Vault

 Detailed steps to enable and configure AppRole authentication in HashiCorp Vault: